d-carrigg/BinWips/ReadMe.md

 Import-Module BinWips
 ```

-> Note: BinWips uses the [bflat](https://github.com/bflattened/bflat) compiler
+> Note: BinWips uses [bflat](https://github.com/bflattened/bflat).
+This is a
-> to generate the C# code.
-This is a dependency of the module and will be
+> dependency of the module and will be downloaded (one time) automatically if
-> downloaded (one time) automatically if not detected in the path.
+> not detected in the path.

 Create a simple program from an inline script block to create a program with the
 default name `PSBinary.exe`: